An operator algebraic approach to symmetry defects and fractionalization: Setting and main results

-\begin{defn} We define a state $\omega$ to be a $G$-SPT state if there exists a product state $\omega_0$ satisfying $ \omega = \omega_0 \circ \alpha$, $\omega_0, \omega$ are both invariant under the action of $\beta_g$ for all $g \in G$, and $\alpha$ is an FDQC of depth at most $D$ such that for any $U$ in this circuit, $\supp(U) \leq N$. \end{defn} \begin{rem} We note that this definition of an SPT is more strict than those that appear in the literature \cite{MR4354127}.
-In particular it discounts locally generated automorphisms that are not FDQCs, and crystalline SPTs. \end{rem}
+\begin{defn} We define a state $\omega$ to be a $G$-SPT state if there exists a pure product state $\omega_0$ satisfying $ \omega = \omega_0 \circ \alpha$, the states $\omega_0$ and $\omega$ are both invariant under the action of $\beta_g$ for all $g \in G$, and $\alpha$ is an FDQC that additionally satisfies $\alpha \circ \beta_g = \beta_g \circ \alpha$ for all $g \in G$.
+When $\alpha$ satisfies $\alpha \circ \beta_g = \beta_g \circ \alpha$, we call $\alpha$ a \emph{symmetric entangler}. \end{defn} \begin{rem} We note that this definition of a $G$-SPT is more strict than others appearing in the literature \cite{MR4354127}.
+In particular, it discounts locally generated automorphisms (LGA) that are not FDQCs, as well as crystalline SPTs.
+We adopt the former restriction so that our SPTs to satisfy bounded-spread Haag duality (cf.~ Remark \ref{rem:approx_vs_bounded_spread}).
+As remarked earlier, we expect the analysis to work in the more general setting.
+The latter is because we require the $G$-action to be on-site.
+This assumption will allow us to explicitly construct defect representations by restricting the symmetry action (cf.~ Section \ref{sec:DefectAutomorphismConstructionHeuristic}).
+A priori, there is no reason to expect the symmetric entangler property to hold for a generic FDQC $\alpha$.
+However, we include it as part of the definition of a $G$-SPT since it holds for a very general class of models \cite{PhysRevB.87.155114,PhysRevB.108.115144} which are believed to be fixed point representatives of a $G$-SPT phase.
+The class of SPTs that we consider are exactly those that were classified in \cite{bols2026complete}. \end{rem}